 The curds will congeal together while they drain.
 Cut the mass that has formed into rough blocks about 3 inches wide and let them drain for another 1/2 hour.

 Submerge the blocks of feta in the saturated brine for 10 to 12 hours.
 Note: do not leave them in longer than this.
-I did that the first time I made feta and the result was that the cheese got way too salty.
+This will result in cheese that is too salty.

 Drain the feta.
 Leave it out uncovered at room temperature for 1 to 2 days.
 Transfer the feta to covered containers.
 Store in the refrigerator or a cool cellar or garage.